magento/devdocs/guides/v2.0/get-started/authentication/gs-authentication-oauth.md

 session_id('test');
 session_start();

-// In case of storage these data in DB, oauth_consumer_key can be used as ID to retrieve this data later in "checklogin.php"
+// If this data is stored in the DB, oauth_consumer_key can be used as ID to retrieve this data later in "checklogin.php"
-// For simplicity of this sample it is stored in session
+// For simplicity of this sample, it is stored in session
 $_SESSION['oauth_consumer_key'] = $_POST['oauth_consumer_key'];

 $_SESSION['oauth_consumer_secret'] = $_POST['oauth_consumer_secret'];